 - Create a bi-monthly (digital) magazine about the world of the company, the customers and the employees.

-- Organise a monthly chat with the CEO, linked to a theme; a digital) coffee drink moment.
+- Organise a monthly chat with the CEO, linked to a theme; a (digital) coffee moment.

-The implementation phase of any internal communication plan consist of:
+The implementation phase of any internal communication plan consists of:

 - Designing the desired cultural change.